 Will you choose a word?
 If so, I’d love for you to share it here with me.
-You can also share it on my Facebook Page.
+You can also share it in the comment section below.

 It’s been a rather tough two years!
 But God is faithful.
 May you keep your eyes and feet straight on the path that you feel God is leading you so that you can be faithful in return.

 Be mindful that by doing so and taking little steps forward you will avoid drifting.
 You will be caught up in the hypnotic rhythm of positive habits, honoring God with a healthy mind and body, and using the gifts that God has given to you.
 You will experience what I describe as FLOW. : ) It’s the flow of living your life in oneness with God.

 If you enjoyed this post, I send an email each Monday with a Scripture and applying that in a practical way to your life.
 I also have an ebook called Four Steps to FLOW where I share my story of the circumstances that led to living life in flow.
 Click here to find out more and to receive these resources to help you live with joy and flow too.